mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 I still have to babysit Cursor through small steps.

-I still write every blog post character by hand.
+I still write every character of these posts by hand.

 I still clean my email, book flights, schedule doctor's appointments, and order things on Amazon myself.